Office of Sustainability |

 Randolph "Randy" Martin is a Junior in the Environmental Science program.
 As a student and a learner, he has pursued the intersection of community, business, and sustainability.
 Prior to his college career he helped tell the story of several brands in Birmingham, AL through digital media and design.
 He intends to use his experiences and degree to help organizations pursue a sustainable model of operations.

-Photograph of Erin Miller
+Photograph of Evie Pearson

 Outreach Coordinator